Facts About Distracted Driving

 Distraction was a key factor in 58 percent of crashes involving drivers ages 16 to 19, according to an analysis of video footage of 1,691 moderate-to-severe crashes 6 seconds before they occurred.

-More Facts and Statistics About Distracted Driving
+More Facts About Distracted Driving